adidahiya/website/content/blog/itp/critical-objects/assignment-2.md

 ### Disobedient Electronics: Train Delay Siren

 For this week's assignment, Morgan and I created a small disruptive electronic object which draws attention to the MTA subway's on-time performance problems.
 The device is designed to be installed just underneath the platform edge without any tools.
-Once installed, the device detects passing subways sing its ultrasonic rangefinder sensor.
+Once installed, the device detects passing subways using its ultrasonic rangefinder sensor.
 If a train is determined to be delayed (enough time has passed since the last train), a siren-like alarm sound will play.
 A small speaker in the device plays tones of increasing volume until the next train arrives.

 It's sort of a torture device for the commuters on the platform, and although they are not the direct targets of our critique with this project, we think it can still be an effective way to draw attention to the problem at hand.
 By highlighting the plight of the dissatisfied MTA customer, perhaps shaking them out of their mollified / pacified state of complacence with the system, this becomes a form of protest to the inefficient use of taxpayer money for public infrastructure.

 ### Process

+We created a prototype with an Arduino Uno microcontroller and a few simple components attached to a breadboard.
+I was able to adapt some of the ultrasonic rangefinder & `toneAC` code from [my theremin project from last semester](../../physical-computing/week-4-simple-application/).

 ![a](assignment-2-a.jpg)